shsagir/play-area-sync/docs/install-craft-2-pro.md

 ### Set the root path

-If you haven't already (the stack chooser does that for you) - in the Dashboard: [Set the document root](/domains#toc-root-path) of your App's domains to `public`.
+If you haven't already (the Software Preset does that for you) - in the Dashboard: [Set the document root](/domains#toc-root-path) of your App's domains to `public`.
 This applies to all domains, either the App URL or your external domains.

 ### Set ENV vars

-If you haven't already (the stack chooser does that for you) - in the Dashboard set the following [environment variables](env-vars):
+If you haven't already (the Software Preset does that for you) - in the Dashboard set the following [environment variables](env-vars):

 ```osterei32
 CRAFT_DEBUG=0